animatek/90Minutos/README.md

 - Open `90Proyect.html` directly in a browser to preview the dashboard with sample data.
 - To feed your own spreadsheet, publish it as CSV and append `?csv=https://tu-hoja.../output=csv` to the file URL (the file never stores that URL).
 - Alternatively, define `window.ANIMATEK90_CSV_URL = 'https://tu-hoja...';` before the script tag to keep the secret URL out of git.
-- Keep any variant that hardcodes private sheet URLs outside the repository or list it in `.gitignore`.
+- Keep any variant that hardcodes private sheet URLs outside the repository or list it in `.gitignore` (e.g. store it under `Snippet/`, which is ignored by default).

 ### Stream Deck Plugin
 - Located in `/streamdeck-plugin/`